-- An expression is created when one or more operators are combined: e.g. x = y - z - Every expression (even assignment) has a type and result - Operator precedence gives an unambiguous parse for every expresion - An expression (e.g., x = 0) becomes a statement when followed by a semicolon (i.e., x = 0;) - Several expression can be separated using a comma ',' and expressions are then evaluated left-to-right: e.g., x=0, y=1.0 - The type and value of a comma-separated expression is the type and value of the result of the right-most expression
+- An expression is a literal, variable, function call or formed from expressions combined with operators: e.g. x = y - z - Every expression (even assignment) has a type and result - Operator precedence gives an unambiguous parse for every expression - An expression (e.g., x = 0) becomes a statement when followed by a semicolon (e.g. x = 0; or ff(42); - Several expression can be separated using a comma ',' and expressions are then evaluated left-to-right: e.g., x=0,y=1.0 - The type and value of a comma-separated expression is the type and value of the result of the right-most expression